felixbrock/lemon-agent/README.md

 ## About

-**Lemon AI Python Client.
-Craft internal co-pilots in a matter of minutes and execute highly efficient workflow automation by accessing internal tools like Airtable, Hubspot, Notion, or Salesforce.
-With Lemon AI, users can seamlessly grant their LLMs access to a wide range of APIs, creating co-pilots in minutes and unlocking the potential for streamlined, automated workflows.**
+**Build powerful copilots in minutes and execute highly efficient workflow automations by accessing internal tools like Airtable, Hubspot, Notion and Salesforce.
+With Lemon AI, it is possible to seamlessly grant access to a wide range of APIs for read and write operations, creating copilots in minutes and unlocking the true potential of LLMs.**

 ## Getting Started